Design of double- and multi-bend achromat lattices with large dynamic aperture and approximate invariants: Applied to double-bend achromat

 \section{Applied to double-bend achromat}

-In this Section, we introduce a constructed nonlinear DBA lattice for the NSLS-II main storage ring.
-NSLS-II~\cite{bnl2013} is a dedicated $3^{\text{rd}}$ generation medium energy (3 GeV) light source operated by Brookhaven National Laboratory.
-The storage ring's lattice is a typical DBA structure with main parameters listed in Table~\ref{tab:dba}.
+In this Section, we introduce a nonlinear DBA lattice for the NSLS-II main storage ring~\cite{bnl2013}, which is presently in operation at Brookhaven National Laboratory.
+It is a $3^{\text{rd}}$ generation medium energy (3 GeV) light source.
+The storage ring's lattice is a typical DBA structure with its main parameters listed in Table~\ref{tab:dba}.
 Its linear optics for one cell is illustrated in Fig.~\ref{fig:dbacell}.
 The whole ring is composed of 30 such cells.
 In this configuration, three families of chromatic sextupoles are used to correct its chromaticity to $+7$.
-Then six families of harmonic sextupoles in dispersion-free sections are the tuning knobs for the multi-objective optimizer to construct four QIs.
+Then, six families of harmonic sextupoles in dispersion-free sections are used as tuning knobs for the multi-objective optimization described in Section \ref{sect:invar}.

-Below we present the nonlinear lattice performance of an optimized solution using the tracking simulation code \textsc{elegant}~\cite{borland2000}.
-All the tracking simulations in this paper were implemented with this code unless stated otherwise.
-First a sufficient on-momentum DA (through 1,024 turns particle tracking) has been confirmed as shown in Fig.~\ref{fig:dbada}.
-Each stable initial condition is also colored with the tune diffusion rate obtained with the NAFF technique.
+Below, we present the nonlinear lattice performance of an optimized solution using the tracking simulation code \textsc{elegant}~\cite{borland2000}.
+All the tracking simulations in this paper were performed with this code unless stated otherwise.
+Fig.~\ref{fig:dbada} illustrates on-momentum dynamic aperture (DA through 1,024 turns of particle tracking) observed at the center of the long straight section, i.e., $s=0$ in Fig.~\ref{fig:dbacell}.
+Each stable initial condition is colored with its tune diffusion $\log_{10}(\Delta\nu_x^2+\Delta\nu_y^2)$~\cite{laskar2003} obtained from turn-by-turn data using the NAFF algorithm.
+The nominal operation lattice's DA at chromaticity $\xi=2$ is also shown for comparison.
+Although stronger sextupoles are needed to correct the chromaticity in the QI lattice, the obtained DA is comparable with the nominal operation lattice.

-The fluctuations of action $J_{x,y}$ at different amplitudes are illustrated in Fig.~\ref{fig:dbaI}.
-The fluctuation increases gradually with the amplitude of initial condition.
-The spectrum analysis using the NAFF technique indicates that some harmonics gradually become stronger as well (Fig.~\ref{fig:dbanaffx}).
-The amplitude ratios between two leading harmonics increase as shown in Fig.~\ref{fig:dbaratio}.
+The turn-by-turn evolution of the Courant-Snyder actions $J_{x,y}$ for particles at 5 distinct amplitudes are shown in Fig.~\ref{fig:dbaI}.
+The size of the visible fluctuations increases gradually with the amplitude of the initial condition.
+The spectral analysis of tracking data using the NAFF technique indicates that some non-dominant frequencies gradually become stronger as well.
+The amplitude ratio between the two leading frequencies increases as shown in Fig.~\ref{fig:dbaratio}.